SathyaMadhu/Bank-Risk-Controller-System/README.md

     Sentimental Analysis text box to analysis the postive and negative of statements or comments given by the user

+**DASHBOARD CREATION3:**

+      YOLO OBJECT DETECTION to identify the object in the Uploaded Image

 **OUTPUT INCLUDES** :

     Streamlit App to assess the risk of loan defaulter